abrlib/abrlib/README.md

 > cd examples/sample
 > setup.sh
 > mkdir -p build && cd build
 > cmake .. -GNinja
 > ninja

 ## How to adjust abr library to your project:
 The ABR library works on abr units, which are the basic type the calculations are porformed on.
-The abr_unit has ABR_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
+The abrunit_t has ABR_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
 By default it is set to 32.
 To change it modify the ABR_UNIT_BITSIZE definition.

 The bigger size gives the shortest execution time.

-## If you have noticed something what can be improved please let me know.
+## If you have noticed something what can be improved, please let me know.
 :mailbox: dhmaciek@gmail.com